Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Exercise5" />
 ### Exercise 5: Creating a View Model ###

-So far you made your Views display hardcoded HTML, but in order to create dynamic web applications, the View template should receive information from the Controller.
+So far, you made your Views display hardcoded HTML, but, in order to create dynamic web applications, the View template should receive information from the Controller.
 One common technique to be used for that purpose is the **ViewModel** pattern, which allows a Controller to package up all the information needed to generate the appropriate HTML response.

-In this exercise, you will learn how to create a ViewModel class and add the needed properties: in this case, the number of genres in the store and a list of those genres.
-Also, you will update the StoreController to use the created ViewModel and finally you will create a new View template that will display the mentioned properties in the page.
+In this exercise, you will learn how to create a ViewModel class and add the required properties:  the number of genres in the store and a list of those genres.
+You will also update the StoreController to use the created ViewModel, and finally, you will create a new View template that will display the mentioned properties in the page.

 <a name="Ex5Task1" />
 #### Task 1 - Creating a ViewModel Class####